ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-bar-series/index.md

 ### Grouped Stacks with a Shared Legend

-Providing a matching `legendItemName` allows us to merge matching legend items.
+Providing a matching `legendItemName` allows us to create multiple bar series that have synchronised legend items.
 When a legend item is clicked, all items that have a matching `legendItemName` will be toggled together.

 <chart-example title='Grouped Stacks with a Shared Legend' name='grouped-stack-shared' type='generated'></chart-example>